LibraryCarpentry/lc-open-refine/episodes/11-using-arrays-transformations.md

 Taking the above example again, this would result in a string with the days of the week in alphabetical order, listed with commas between each day.

 >## Reverse author names
 >You may already have done the boolean exercise and have a facet containing the names in personal name first order.
 In this case, select the 'true' facet and start with the step **"1.
-On the ```Authors``` column use..."**
+On the ```Authors``` column use..."** in the second numbered list below.
 >
 >In this exercise we are going to use both the Boolean and Array data types.
 >If you look at the Authors column, you can see that most of the author names are written in personal name first order.
 However, a few have been reversed to put the family name first.